manymoments/manymoments.github.io/_posts/2019-06-25-defining-consensus.markdown

   co-authored with <a href="https://users.cs.duke.edu/~kartik">Kartik Nayak</a>
 </p>

 We all broadly understand "consensus" as the notion of different parties agreeing with each other.
-In distributed computing, consensus is one of the core functionalities.
+In distributed computing, Consensus is one of the core functionalities.
 In this post, we define the consensus problem and discuss some variants and their differences.

 > In modern parliaments, the passing of decrees is hindered by disagreement among legislators
 > -- <cite> Leslie Lamport, [Part-Time Parliament](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) </cite>

-Lets begin with the simplest consensus problem: agreement.
+Let us begin with the simplest consensus problem: agreement.

 ## The Agreement Problem
-In this problem we assume a set of $n$ nodes where each node $i$ has some input $v_i$ from some known set of input values $v_i \in V$.
+In this problem, we assume a set of $n$ nodes where each node $i$ has some input $v_i$ from some known set of input values $v_i \in V$.
 A protocol that solves Agreement must have the following properties.

 **(agreement):** no two honest nodes *decide* on different values.